QuillCraftMC/.github/profile/README.md

 ### 🙋‍♀️ A Short Introduction
 At QuillCraft, we're all about celebrating the creativity and endless possibilities that Minecraft offers.
 We produce a wide range of content.
 Our goal is to inspire and entertain Minecraft fans while helping them become better players.

-### 🌈 Contribution Guidelines
+### 🌈 Contribution guidelines
-We love to collaborate with the Minecraft community!
-If you're interested in getting involved with QuillCraft, here's how you can contribute:
+We love collaborating with the Minecraft community!
+If you'd like to get involved with QuillCraft, here's how you can contribute.

-Content Creation: If you're passionate about Minecraft and enjoy creating content, feel free to reach out to us.
+Content creation: If you're passionate about Minecraft and enjoy creating content, please get in touch.
 We're always open to collaborations.

-Feedback and Suggestions: Have ideas for our content or ways to improve?
+Comments and suggestions: Do you have ideas for our content or ways of improving it?
 We'd love to hear from you!
-Submit your feedback and suggestions through our email.
+Send us your comments and suggestions via our e-mail address: contact.quillcraft@gmail.com.

-Spread the Word: Help us grow by sharing our content with fellow Minecraft enthusiasts.
-Follow us on social media, subscribe to our YouTube channel, Twitter Account, and join the Discord.
+Spread the word: help us grow by sharing our content with other Minecraft enthusiasts.
+Follow us on social media, subscribe to our YouTube channel, our Twitter account and join the Discord.

-Contact Us: Have questions, ideas, or want to collaborate?
-Feel free to send us an email at contact.quillcraft@gmail.com.

 ### 🍿 Fun Facts
 This project was launched thanks to COVID-19, and would not have developed so well if a well-known French player hadn't cheated on Minecraft.